 In January 2014, the FASB issued ASU No. 2014-01, "Accounting for Investments in Qualified Affordable Housing Projects."
 ASU No. 2014-01 permits reporting entities to make an accounting policy election to account for their investments in qualified affordable housing projects using the proportional amortization method if certain conditions are met.
 Under the proportional amortization method, an entity amortizes the initial cost of the investment in proportion to the tax credits and other tax benefits received and recognizes the net investment performance in the income statement as a component of income tax expense.
 This new guidance also requires new disclosures for all investors in these projects.
 ASU No. 2014-01 is effective for interim and annual reporting periods beginning after December 15, 2014.
 Upon adoption, the guidance must be applied retrospectively to all periods presented.
 However, entities that use the effective yield method to account for investments in these projects before adoption may continue to do so for these pre-existing investments.
-The Company currently accounts for such investments using the effective yield method and plans to continue to do so for these pre-existing investments after adopting ASU No. 2014-01 on January 1, 2015.
-The Company expects investments made after January 1, 2015 to meet the criteria required for the proportional amortization method and plans to make such an accounting policy election.
+The Company currently accounts for such investments using the effective yield method and plans to continue to do so for these pre-existing investments made after January 1, 2015 to meet the criteria required for the proportional amortization method and plans to make such an accounting policy election.
 The adoption of ASU No. 2014-01 is not expected to have a material impact on the Company's Consolidated Financial Statements.